Page 5 - Lozano Smith Property Checklist

 Determine current zoning and general plan restrictions on the property as well as the

-likelihood and time line for changes to a more favorable designation.
+likelihood and timeline for changes to a more favorable designation.
 This review should

 also reveal other restrictions and costs such as Coastal Commission approval, Corps of